-The only things certain in life are death and taxes.
-With the former, you (or your family) get to decide what happens to your body when you die.
+Look, we're all going to perish.
+At least, when it happens, you (or your family) get to decide what happens to your body.
 Traditionally, people opt to be buried or cremated.
-There are several different types of dead body preparation, one of which is environmentally friendly, can produce a tree, and cuts down on the overcrowding of cemeteries: Promession.
-The only issue is it isn't legal... yet
+There are several different types of body preparation, one of which, called promession, could theoretically be environmentally friendly, produce a tree, and cut down on the overcrowding of cemeteries.
+The only issue is that it isn't legal... yet

-Promession is a process in which you are electing to freeze your body after your death.
+Promession, developed by Swedish biologist Susanne Wiigh-Mäsa, is a theoretical process in which you are electing to freeze your body after you pass.
 In a nutshell, promession freeze-dries a corpse and prepares it for natural decomposition in the earth.
-The process may sound a little radical to some, but there are benefits of promession.
-Unfortunately, postmortem industries which have existed for hundreds of years are doing everything in their power to make sure this environmentally conscious postmortem option stays illegal.
+The process may sound a little out there to some, but there are benefits of promession.
+However, postmortem industries which have existed for hundreds of years are not in support of this unprecedented process.

 The Process Freezes The Body, Removes Metals, And Then Shatters It

-The process of promession may sound like a complicated and delicate procedure, but it only takes about five minutes.
-The body starts in a casket.
-Instead of dressing the body for a funeral, though, the casket is then tossed into a big bucket of liquid nitrogen with a temperature of -196 degrees Celsius.
+The process of promession may sound like a complicated and delicate procedure, but it's actually relatively simple.
+Instead of dressing the body for post-life services, the casket is tossed into a big bucket of liquid nitrogen with a temperature of -196 degrees Celsius.

 The casket is removed from the liquid nitrogen.
 It is so brittle that a minor vibration quickly shatters it.
 The remaining water is evaporated out of the powdery remains, and magnets are used to remove any metals (like teeth fillings).